smoofra/gitq/README.md

 of the project.
 Essentially, the patches are your source code.
 You would like to use a version control system to track changes to the patches.

+## FAQ

-## But Why?
+### Why?

 None of the existing tools do quite what I want.
-In particular, Git Queues has the following distinguishing characteristics
+In particular, GitQ has the following distinguishing characteristics

 * Queues can have multiple baselines.